 You might actually find your Firefox running much faster even if you disable slow-performing add-ons and plugins.

-7) When you find that your Firefox keeps slowing down and becoming sluggish in spite of doing everything, Reset it.
-The Reset Firefox feature can fix many issues by restoring Firefox to its default state.
+When you find that your Firefox keeps slowing down and becoming sluggish in spite of doing everything, Reset it.
+The Refresh Firefox feature can fix many issues by restoring Firefox to its default state.
 The reset feature works by creating a new profile folder for you while saving your essential information.
-It will save some of your personal information like Bookmarks, Browsing history, Passwords, Cookies and Web form auto-fill information.
+It will save some of your personal information like Bookmarks, Browsing history, Passwords, Cookies, and Web form auto-fill information.
 But it will not save installed Extensions, themes, tab groups, personal preferences, customizations, etc.

 Do share if you have any additional tips to prevent Firefox from slowing down and keep it running fast at all times!